 Centre for Inclusive Policy

-The Centre for Inclusive Policy (CIP) aims at germinating policy in these areas which are niche, new and complex.
-It aims to:
+The Centre for Inclusive Policy (CIP) aims to sow the seeds for change through the creation of policies in these areas which are niche, new and complex.

 Projects and Initiatives

 The Aadhaar card is becoming an increasingly important identification card.
 However, as we learnt while trying to apply for disability certificates for students we found that it is not just a form of identification but a necessity for many other processes and government documents that are required today.
 With this in mind, CIP undertook the task of making sure all of the Snehadhara students had their Aadhaar cards.
 On finding that some parents found it difficult to get Aadhaar cards for their children, we set out to find out more about the process and how we could make it easier for people with intellectual and mental disabilities to obtain an Aadhaar card.
 The process is further detailed on this page.

 Acquired 13 Aadhar cards through Bangalore One as a pilot project.
 Met with Assistant Section Officer at UIDAI R.O., Bangalore.
 Met with officer at PWD.